2020 LIVING HISTORY TOUR

 6th Annual Living History Cemetery Tour

-This year we present seven new characters.
-Spirits making appearances in October 2020 will represent six different time periods between 1659 and 1910.
+This year we presented seven characters.
+The spirits who made appearances in October 2020 represented six different time periods between 1659 and 1910.

 Calvert Vaux: An architect and sensitive soul who helped design Central Park and such Hudson Valley estates as Fredrick Church's Olana and Matthew Vassar's Springside.